AMSpears/shopify-demo/README.md

 # Shopify: Frank and Oak Demo

 ## Description
 A spin-off of the [Frank and Oak store](https://www.frankandoak.com/), showcasing a cart gifts feature created for demo purposes.
-This also highlights the installation of Selleasy bundles, using the Dawn store as a base theme with some additional customizations.
+This also highlights the installation of Selleasy bundles and uses the Dawn store as a base theme with some additional customizations.

 ## Start the project run:
 - Clone the repo